thien/specialk/logs.md

 - Check for any teacher forcing implemention differences between the models.
 - Save epoch in models (for checkpointing).
 - Note to self: Don't merge the optimisation methods.
 They're inherently different (see Attn is all you need paper.)
+- Need to consider how to process newspaper articles in metrics.py.
+Possibly replacing \n tags with a custom token representing a new paragraph.

 ## 7/04